Upon accessing the Backlink Checker tool, specify the URL of the website or page you want to get backlink data on in the search box.

 At the top of the page, you can find a summary of all referring domains that includes:

-Below, you’ll find a table with referring domains.
+Below, you’ll find a table with the full list of referring domains under analysis.

 The following metrics are available on each discovered domain:

-5. You can filter the metrics to get only the data you need, and then export the resulting report in a CSV or XLS file format.
+You can choose which columns to include in the table and filter the metrics to get only the data you need, and then export the resulting report in a CSV or XLS file format.

 Under the Backlinks tab, you’ll find a list of every found backlink along with brief information on each one.